hrtreza/ResearchTrack1_Assignment2/README.md

 ## Further improvements
 To improve the performance of the robot movements, some extra conditions can be added, which can make the movements smoother, especially when a higher speed level is requested.
+And also, it could be done an improvement to mantain better the robot in the center of the path.